-The value of the vested benefits is the value of the benefits contributors would have been entitled to if they left the Scheme on the valuation date.
-As all contributors in this Scheme are now over 50 years of age, the value of the vested benefits of the Scheme is determined by the Actuary as the sum of:
+The value of the vested benefits is the value of the benefits contributors would have been entitled to if they left the Scheme.
+As at 31 March 2017, the transfer values of the contributors exceeded their total credits.
+Therefore the value of vested benefits has been calculated by the Actuary as the amount that would have been payable if all contributors had transferred out of the Scheme on this date.